Hyperoptic offers full fibre broadband from £17.99/month with download speeds of up to 1Gbps and a Hyperhub router.

-The Hyperoptic service is currently available in around half a million homes across 39 UK towns and cities.
-The service is mainly available in larger residential apartment blocks where Hyperoptic has worked with the developer or freeholder to make their full fibre service available.
+Hyperoptic was founded in 2011 and is now available in around half a million homes across 43 UK towns and cities.
+The service is mainly available in large residential apartment blocks where Hyperoptic has worked with the developer or freeholder to make their service available.

-In this article, we’ll review the Hyperoptic service including the price plans available, the download speeds you can expect and the Hyperhub router.
-We’ll also look at the availability of Hyperoptic’s service and alternative full fibre services if you’re not able to get it where you live.
+In this article, we’ll review the Hyperoptic broadband service including the plans available, the download speeds and and the Hyperhub routers.
+We’ll also look at the availability of Hyperoptic’s network and at other full fibre broadband services if you’re not able to get it where you live.